 If you were to list the reasons why you go to work every morning, making friends should not be in your list of top five.
 There are many other places in life to make friends, and the workplace should not be purposely utilized to develop social relationships.
 If friendships arise after years of working with somebody, that is perfectly fine.
 Your friendships will build on how well you work with others, and how others perceive your work ethic to be.
 Developing relationships with people at work whose work habits you have not yet analyzed is a dangerous thing, and you should aim to not do so.

 A person who is always to the point and only after a completed task may be disliked by some.
 People will see you as rude, stubborn, and anti-social.
-To you, these things must not matter as long as you are getting work done in an efficient and timely manner.
+To you, these things should not matter as long as you are getting work done in an efficient and timely manner.
 If your work depends on you being sociable, then you better be.
-You must analyze everything that absolutely needs to happen, and everything which does not.
+Analyze everything that absolutely needs to happen, and everything which does not.
 Some jobs do not hold an importance on social interactions with stakeholders for example, and rely heavily on independent work at your desk.

 Figure out what makes you the most successful at work and only chase after those goals.
 These should be the overarching principles with which you work.
 If you are disliked for something which is not critical for your job being done well, then pay it no mind.
 There will be many things which demand your attention at work, including people who do not care for your time and energy.

-You must be selfish in achieving your own personal goals and the goals of your organization.
-Your conversations must all lead to increases in productivity.
-The people around you will find ways to attack your approach, and you should never be defensive about how you conduct yourself.
-You should simply present to them which goals you find most important to meet at work.
+Be selfish in achieving your own personal goals and the goals of your organization.
+Your conversations should all lead to increases in productivity.
+The people around you will find ways to attack your approach, and you shouldn’t be defensive about how you conduct yourself.
+Simply present to them which goals you find most important to meet at work.

 There Are Many Ways to Say the Same Thing

-After you begin detailing how you will operate in the workplace and how you want your conversations to look like, you will need to become a master of concise language.
+After you begin detailing how you will operate in the workplace and how you want your conversations to look like, you will need to become a master of utilizing concise language.
 Learn how to speak concisely and with precision.
-Eliminate any unnecessary speech in your workplace vocabulary, and never make anybody wait for a point which you are making.
+Eliminate any unnecessary speech in your workplace dialogue, and never make anybody wait for a point which you are making.
 Begin to analyze how many words people waste around you.
 Understand how people jump around sensitive topics and issues they don’t want to directly tackle.
 Part of speaking concisely is tackling the scary things head on.
-You must hone the skill of speaking professionally but harshly.
+Hone the skill of speaking professionally but harshly when needed.

-Be vicious in your ability to cut the fat at work and make sure your efforts are helping the team.
+Be vicious in your ability to cut the fat at work and ensure your efforts are helping the team.
 You will begin to be viewed as a person who cares for truth, and not other unnecessary behaviors at work.
 Be willing to force your way to what is needed to be said, done, and analyzed at work.
-Do so professionally, and learn how to do so with the least amount of dialogue.
+Do so professionally, and learn how to do it whilst utilizing the least number of words.